standard-for-public-code/standard-for-public-code/criteria/document-maturity.md

 * Confirm that the codebase has a strategy for versioning which is documented.
 * Confirm that it is clear where to get the newest version.
 * Confirm that the codebase doesn't depend on any codebases marked with a less mature status.
-* Confirm that the codebase is ready to use or labeled as prototype, alpha, beta or pre-release version.
+* Confirm that the codebase is ready to use or labeled as prototype, alpha, beta or release candidate version.
 * Check that there is a log of changes.

 ## Policy makers: what you need to do